ChristianSch/get-productive/README.md

 		- google
 - group sessions after date, paginate
 - display badges in a notification_area instead of alerts
-- AJAXify all POST and GET requests that do not load another view (?)
+- AJAXify all POST and GET requests that do not load another view (signup, login etc)
 - add graph: highcharts.js for punchcard (http://jsfiddle.net/KmPJE/1/) + add /api
 - organize routing of sub-pages ('/routes') -> http://openmymind.net/NodeJS-Module-Exports-And-Organizing-Express-Routes/
 	- ('/api') as module? (x)